kvnvallis/misc/README.md

 ## ffloop.sh

 Run ffmpeg on multiple files.

-Encoding options are loaded from a config file.
-Subtitles and audio can be extracted separately.
-Two-pass encoding is also supported.
+- Encoding options are loaded from a config file.
+- Subtitles and audio can be extracted separately.
+- Two-pass encoding is also supported.
+- Dry-run option prints out the ffmpeg command instead of running it.

+Install:

+1. Clone the repository and copy the `ffloop` folder to a new location like `~/bin/src/ffloop/`
+2. Make sure `~/bin` is in your PATH.
+3. Create a symlink one level up: `ln -s ~/bin/src/ffloop/ffloop.sh ~/bin/ffloop.sh`
+4. If using windows open cmd.exe as admin and create a symlink with `mklink` instead.